A chance for the creative sector and the local community to engage and collaborate with the multi-perspectival media research at Bath Spa University.

 Seeking to shine a light on contemporary questions of how film and creative practice can be used to understand connections between time and place, the inaugural We Make Stuff event took place on Monday 27th March 2017, and sought to explore the relationship between our past and our everyday understanding of place - and in turn between those understandings and the art of filmmaking or creative practice.

-Dr Patrick Turner (chair) Patrick's field of interest lies in urban expressive multi-cultures, their cultural politics and globality.
+Dr Patrick Turner (chair) - Patrick's field of interest lies in urban expressive multi-cultures, their cultural politics and globality.
 At once rooted and ‘mundanely’ cosmopolitan, how do they traverse, mediate, reproduce and subvert contexts of social turbulence, privilege, stasis, regulation and transgression?
 Patrick’s forthcoming book is based on his research on UK post hip hop culture: Hip Hop Versus Rap: The Politics of Droppin’ Knowledge, published by Routledge.
-He is Senior Lecturer in Sociology at Bath Spa University.

 Claire Levy introduced her latest documentary as producer.
 Some Will Forget (2016) reflects on the lives of a family living in a small mining village in South Yorkshire, as the mine is finally closed, 30 years after the end of the miners’ strike.
 The past and the future are located through the miner Les Moore and his son, exploring their relationship with the village and the mine - both of which, through a tragic event, have become dislocated.